giuliaguida00/fractal_analysis/README.md

 directly from the results of the fractal analysis of the contour of the particle, and is a decreasing fraction of particle dimension.

-For deeper details and application of the method, please read the following publications:
+For deeper details and applications of the method, please read the following publications:

-G Guida, F Casini, GMB Viggiani (2017), "Contour fractal analysis of grains", EPJ Web of Conferences, 140, 05008
+- G Guida, F Casini, GMB Viggiani (2017), "Contour fractal analysis of grains", EPJ Web of Conferences, 140, 05008

-G Guida, G Viggiani, F Casini (2020), "Multi-scale morphological descriptors from the fractal analysis of particle contour", Acta Geotechnica 15 (5), 1067-1080
+- G Guida, G Viggiani, F Casini (2020), "Multi-scale morphological descriptors from the fractal analysis of particle contour", Acta Geotechnica 15 (5), 1067-1080

-G Guida, D Sebastiani, F Casini, S Miliziano (2019), "Grain morphology and strength dilatancy of sands", Géotechnique Letters 9 (4), 245-253
+- G Guida, D Sebastiani, F Casini, S Miliziano (2019), "Grain morphology and strength dilatancy of sands", Géotechnique Letters 9 (4), 245-253

-G Guida, F Casini, GMB Viggiani (2021), "A fractal analysis method to characterise rock joint morphology", IOP Conference Series: Earth and Environmental Science, 833 (1), 012067
+- G Guida, F Casini, GMB Viggiani (2021), "A fractal analysis method to characterise rock joint morphology", IOP Conference Series: Earth and Environmental Science, 833 (1), 012067

-D Sebastiani, S Miliziano, G Guida, F Casini (2021) "Preliminary evidences on the influence of grains micro-structural features on the TBM tools wear", Geotechnical Aspects of Underground Construction in Soft Ground, 401-407
+- D Sebastiani, S Miliziano, G Guida, F Casini (2021) "Preliminary evidences on the influence of grains micro-structural features on the TBM tools wear", Geotechnical Aspects of Underground Construction in Soft Ground, 401-407

 ## 1.1 The Method
 Fractal analysis stems from the observation that the measured length of the contour of many natural